Direct Connect (protocol): Protocol

 The Direct Connect protocol is a text-based computer protocol, in which commands and their information are sent in clear text, without encryption in original NeoModus software (encryption is available as a protocol extension).
-As clients connect to a central source of distribution (the hub) of information, the hub requires a substantial amount of upload bandwidth available.
+Clients connect to a central server acting as a "hub".
+This hub provides content discovery and allows clients to negotiate direct connections with each other for transferring content.
+Since this central hub only deals with metadata, it does not have anywhere near the same bandwidth requirements as if it also had been serving the content itself; an estimate shows that handling 1000 users would require about 2.5 mbit/s of bandwidth.

 There is no official specification of the protocol, meaning that every client and hub (besides the original NeoModus client and hub) has been forced to reverse engineer the information.
 As such, any protocol specification this article may reference is likely inaccurate and/or incomplete.

 The client-server (as well as client-client, where one client acts as "server") aspect of the protocol stipulates that the server respond first when a connection is being made.
 For example, when a client connects to a hub's socket, the hub is first to respond to the client.

 The protocol lacks a specified default character encoding for clients or hubs.
 The original client and hub use ASCII encoding instead of that of the Operating system.
 This allows migration to UTF-8 encoding in newer software.

 Port 411 is the default port for hubs, and 412 for client-to-client connections.
-If either of these ports are already in use, the port number is incremented until the number of a free port is found for use.
+If either of these ports is already in use, the port number is incremented until the number of a free port is found for use.
 For example, if 411, 412 and 413 are in use, then port 414 will be used.

 Hub addresses are in the following form: dchub://example.com[:411], where 411 is an optional port.

 There is no global identification scheme; instead, users are identified with their nickname on a hub-to-hub basis.

 An incoming request for a client-client connection cannot be linked with an actual connection.

 A search result cannot be linked with a particular search.